todogroup/todogroup.org/content/en/blog/ospo-mind-map-2-release.md

 * 📒 Support Corporate Development Activities

-Initial PR with these changes can be found [here](https://github.com/todogroup/ospology/pull/111).
+Initial pull request with these changes can be found [here](https://github.com/todogroup/ospology/pull/111).

 **Welcoming Contributors 👋**

 The TODO Community welcomes more contributors to the OSPO mind Map to bring together the various communities involved in OSPO-specific topics.
-This will help to improve open source professionals&#39; guidance across the OSPO ecosystem (e.g topics like &quot;IneerSource&quot;, &quot;Open Source metrics&quot;, &quot;Open Source Compliance&quot; and more).
+This will help to improve open source professionals&#39; guidance across the OSPO ecosystem (e.g topics like &quot;InnerSource&quot;, &quot;Open Source metrics&quot;, &quot;Open Source Compliance&quot; and more).

 ## Updates on display

-Initially, the mind map displayed all sections by default, showing a huge mind map image.
+Initially, the OSPO Mind Map displayed all sections by default, showing a huge mind map image.
 Now, when people access [https://ospomindmap.todogroup.org/](https://ospomindmap.todogroup.org/) the display view will only show the first 2 levels, so people can expand specific sections, avoiding unnecessary information and focusing on what matters to them at that time.

 ![ospomindmapv20](https://user-images.githubusercontent.com/43671777/173384367-9804787d-f6ca-426b-ab96-d1cdc9c4fc65.gif)

-**Welcoming contributors 👋**
+**Welcoming Contributors 👋**

 We are looking for tech contributors to work on a process to [automatically deploy new versions of OSPO mind map to the website](https://github.com/todogroup/ospology/issues/130).
 If you&#39;d be interested to contribute, please open a [PR](https://github.com/todogroup/ospology/pulls)!

-## About OSPO Mind Map and ospology
+## About OSPO Mind Map and OSPOlogy

-This Mind Map is part of the TODO Group's [ospology repo](https://github.com/todogroup/ospology) which encapsulates a set of open initiatives (including the OSPO mindmap, virtual global &amp; regional meetings, an OSPO discussion forum, monthly OSPO News, and now, in-person workshops) to work in collaboration and study the status of OSPOs.
+This Mind Map is part of the TODO Group's [OSPOlogy repository](https://github.com/todogroup/ospology) which encapsulates a set of open initiatives (including the OSPO Mind Map, virtual global &amp; regional meetings, an OSPO discussion forum, monthly OSPO News, and now, in-person workshops) to work in collaboration and study the status of OSPOs.

 ## Acknowledgments